slavomatas/dqn-navigation/Report.md

 I have implemented several variants of DQN Agents

-# 1. Basic DQN Agent with replay buffer
+# 1. Basic DQN Agent with Experience Reply

 Basic DQN agent implements Deep Q-Learning Algorithm which has the following steps